Worried Russian region targets wolves in big three-month hunt

 “The reason for this is the unregulated and continuous hunting of hares,” the agency cited a petition it said was circulated by activists as saying.

-The petition urged Sakha authorities to call off the hunt and criticised monetary rewards, saying shooting wolves “is hardly a heroic act”, the agency quoted the petition as saying.
+The petition urged Sakha authorities to call off the hunt and criticized monetary rewards, saying shooting wolves “is hardly a heroic act”, the agency quoted the petition as saying.